This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please read our disclosure policy.

 We will leave the mudslide ingredients at home and, instead, focus on this alcoholic milkshake!

 This really was a fun one to experiment with.
 Who is going to argue with milkshakes?
+Make sure to check out our Classic White Russian Recipe after you give this one a try.
 I certainly am not and had quite a bit of fun developing this recipe.
 I hope you enjoy it as much as I do!
 Make sure to subscribe to my email, follow me on Instagram, and follow me on Pinterest!

 Products I Used In This Recipe